Nathan-Bell1/ml-sharpe-trader/README.md

 This project aimed to explore applying machine learning to trading strategies rather than generating profitable investments.
 As expected, the strategy performed poorly, with an estimated daily loss of about $1,000 on a $180,000 portfolio.
 Key areas for improvement include:

-1. **Buy and Sell Logic**
-   The bot immediately sells all holdings whenever it buys new stocks, which is unrealistic.
-A better approach would involve holding positions for multiple days and only selling based on clear exit criteria.

-2. **Feature and Model Complexity**
+1. **Feature and Model Complexity**
    Using only basic price and volume data with simple Random Forest models limited predictive power.
 Incorporating technical indicators and experimenting with more advanced models like gradient boosting or neural networks would improve results.

-3. **Realistic Backtesting**
+2. **Realistic Backtesting**
    The current setup lacks transaction costs, slippage, and portfolio management.
 Implementing a proper backtesting engine with cash tracking and realistic trades would provide more meaningful insights.

-4. **Reducing Overtrading**
+3. **Reducing Overtrading**
    Daily rebalancing causes excessive turnover and noise.
 Longer holding periods or adaptive signals would create a more stable strategy.

 Overall, this project was a valuable learning experience that highlighted challenges in combining machine learning with finance.
-Future work will focus on building a modular backtester and improving evaluation to create more realistic and effective trading algorithms.

 ---